tanishqmahajan28/Car-Price-Prediction/README.md

 - The **Random Forest Regressor** showed the best performance with the lowest MAE and highest R².
 - Feature importance analysis revealed that mileage, engine size, and car age had the highest impact on price predictions.

+## Contact
+For any queries or suggestions, please contact Tanishq Mahajan at trmahajan28@gmail.com.